 In the center of the window, there is a pane that displays the results of your search.
-Right-click a found file to perform various operations with it (copy or cut the file, view its properties).
+Right-click a found file to perform various operations with it (copy or cut the file, view its properties, etc).
 Press Enter or double-click a file to open it.

-To check and uncheck boxes from keyboard, press Space button.
-You can also press Insert button to check a box and move to next box (similar to selecting files in Norton Commander).
+To check and uncheck boxes using your keyboard, press the Space button.
+You can also press the Insert button to check a box and move to the next box (similar to selecting files in Norton Commander).

 Use Ctrl+C to copy the file names and the occurrences to clipboard.
 If you do not want to copy the text after and before the matches, press Ctrl+Shift+C.

 The lower pane on the Search tab is called “context viewer”.
 It shows you the lines of the file where the text was found.

 You can list the file with arrow keys, Page Down, Page Up, Ctrl+Home, and Ctrl+End keys.

 To select some text, use the left mouse button.
 The context menu allows you to copy the selected text to clipboard and to select all text in the file.
 (You can also use Ctrl+C and Ctrl+A keys for this purpose.)

 Syntax highlighting is implemented for HTML, CSS, JS, PHP, Python, and C/C++ files in this version.
 More programming languages will be added later.
 If the file is larger than 1 MB, it's not highlighted.

 The status bar displays the number of files and matches found.
 Also shown are the total numbers of searched and skipped files.
 This information is often useful for troubleshooting.
 For example, if the number of searched files is zero, the folder you selected may be empty, or the file mask you entered may be too restrictive.
 The skipped files are binary files that have the extensions listed in the Options dialog.